 Seven States is a separate, non-profit membership corporation with the powers of a generation & transmission cooperative to serve its members.

-Piper Communications is a strategic communications firm specializing in energy and technology.
+Piper Communications is a strategic communications firm specializing in advanced energy and technology.

 The company was started in 2008 at the height of the recession and quickly grew a robust client base due to its emphasis on strategic communications.
 Our goal is to deliver results to our clients.